tchajed/thesis/3-goose.md

 much like the code to read a struct from memory, except that it merely computes a single offset rather than iterating over all the fields and offsets.

+The Go language reference specifies that each field acts like an independent "variable" (which is stored in the GooseLang heap when it is mutable in Go), so this model should accurately reflect the specification.
+Moreover modeling structs as independent locations is also justified as being similar to how the implementation works.
+Structs in memory are in reality represented by contiguous memory, and field access is implemented by computing a pointer from the base of the struct.
+The main difference between the physical implementation and the model is that we use a single, abstract memory location for each field, whereas the implementation encodes all data into bytes.

 Recall that $l \mapsto_t v$ is internally composed of untyped points-to facts for all the base elements of $v$.
 In order to reason about $v$'s fields, we introduce a new struct field points-to fact, written $l \mapsto_{t.f} v$, which